theGreatLeapForward/v-shacker-proj/README.md

   b. set up environment variables PGPASSFILE and PGSERVICEFILE

-    PGPASSFILE should point to a .my_pgpass file containing localhost:5432:(database name):(user of db):(password of db user) PGSERVICEFILE should point to a .pg_service.conf file containing [my servive]
+    PGPASSFILE should point to a .my_pgpass file containing localhost:5432:(database name):(user of db):(password of db user) PGSERVICEFILE should point to a .pg_service.conf file containing:

+      [my servive]
       host=localhost

       user=(user of db)

       dbname=(name of db)

       port=5432

       more info can be found here: https://docs.djangoproject.com/en/4.0/ref/databases/#postgresql-notes